 The citizens of Ilion are slightly better educated than the national average of 21.84% for all cities and towns, with 23.84% of adults in Ilion having a bachelor's degree or advanced degree.

 The per capita income in Ilion in 2010 was $23,792, which is low income relative to New York, and lower middle income relative to the rest of the US.
 This equates to an annual income of $95,168 for a family of four.
 However, Ilion contains both very wealthy and poor people as well.

 The people who call Ilion home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Ilion residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Ilion include Italian, German, English, and Polish.
+Important ancestries of people in Ilion include Irish, Italian, German, English, and Polish.

 The most common language spoken in Ilion is English.
 Other important languages spoken here include Italian and Greek.